AlohaJarren/webdev-lab-notebook/reflection.md

 #### Were there other exercises that might have helped you learn this week’s topic a little better?

 A small interactive debugging challenge—something like “Fix this broken Flexbox layout”—would’ve been great to practice reading and modifying existing layouts instead of just building from scratch.
 It could help develop a stronger eye for layout flaws and misused properties.

+### Reflection: 05-CSS-Grid Section

+#### Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+I was able to complete all the exercises on my own by carefully observing the layout patterns and iteratively tweaking my grid properties.
+I did reference the screenshot examples frequently to match spacing and structure pixel-for-pixel, but didn’t rely on the videos or solution files for this section.

+#### How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+This section was super helpful for reinforcing how `grid-template-columns`, `grid-template-rows`, and `grid-area` all work together.
+The fourth layout in `01-grid.css`, where item 6 spans across the entire row, really solidified my understanding of combining row/column spans with named areas.
+It was like a mini Tetris challenge—and honestly pretty fun.

+#### Was there something that you wish had been explained better?

+It would have been helpful to get a quick breakdown on when to prefer `grid-template-areas` versus explicit column/row spans, especially in responsive designs.
+I got it eventually, but it took some trial and error to see how named areas elegantly scale across breakpoints compared to hard-coded spans.

+#### Were there other exercises that might have helped you learn this week’s topic a little better?

+Maybe a bonus grid puzzle challenge or a layout recreation without a template would’ve taken this up a notch.
+Something that requires both structural design thinking _and_ the use of `minmax`, `auto-fit`, or `fr` units would help solidify muscle memory for real-world UI layouts.